Laminad/passhashgen/README.md

 ### Current hashing capabilities:
 md5, sha1, sha224, sha256, sha384, sha512, sha3_224, sha3_256, sha3_384, sha3_512, shake_128, shake_256

-The goal is to get as close to 1-to-1 pariarty as possible with the hash types available in hashcat and johntheripper.
+The goal is to get as close to 1-to-1 parity as possible with the hash types available in hashcat and johntheripper.

 # Dislcaimer
 Please do not use this for production password hashing implementations.
 It has not been validated for that purpose.
 If you do choose to do so, I will not accept liabilty or responsibilty for the outcome.